radicalcakes/suckmyshit/README.md

 POST Parameters:
 * image: A binary file, base64 data
+* size: Size of the bin file
 * type: The type of the file that's being sent: file or base64
-* name (optional): The name of the file, this is automatically detected if uploading a file with a POST and multipart / form-data
+* name (optional): The name of the file, this is automatically detected if uploading a file with a POST
+* title (optional): Title of the upload

 Tests
 --